ansible/eda-partner-testing/README.md

 ## Required Tests for Certified/Validated EDA Content

-To be certified, collections containing EDA content must pass the following linters:
+To be certified or validated, collections containing EDA plugin content must pass the following linters:

 - `ruff` : [ruff docs](https://beta.ruff.rs/docs/)
 - `darglint` : [darglint on pypi](https://pypi.org/project/darglint/)
 - `pylint` : [pylint docs](https://pylint.readthedocs.io/en/latest/)

 These linters are subject to change or have additional requirements added over time, at the suggestion of the Ansible Partner Engineering team and the Event-Driven Ansible team.

+**Note:** For EDA rulebooks, `ansible-lint` will be run over rulebooks for structural enforcement.
+That is not covered in this templates. `ansible-lint` docs can be found at [Ansible Lint readthedocs](https://ansible-lint.readthedocs.io/)

 ## Included Templates